-To answer the question above, the CASPer test has nothing to do with “Casper” the mattress company or “Casper the Friendly Ghost” from the children’s cartoons series/movies.
-It is an acronym for Computer-Based Assessment for Sampling Personal Characteristics and is a situational-judgment test developed in Canada over 10 years ago.
-Initially only part of the McMaster University Medical School admission process in 2010, where it was developed, it has now spread like wildfire to many other medical schools (over 60 in the US alone), dental schools, nursing schools, and various other professional programs.
+The Casper test has nothing to do with “Casper,” the mattress company, or “Casper the Friendly Ghost” from the children’s cartoons series/movies.
+Casper is an acronym for Computer-Based Assessment for Sampling Personal Characteristics and is a situational-judgment test developed in Canada over ten years ago.
+Developed as part of the McMaster University Medical School admission process in 2010, it has spread to many other medical schools (over 60 in the US alone), dental schools, nursing schools, and other professional programs.

-Here are some important points about the CASPer:
+Here are some essential points about the Casper:

-The CASPer test is composed of 12 online scenarios, either text or video, with three questions per scenario.
+The Casper test comprises 12 online scenarios, either text or video, with three questions per scenario.
 You have five minutes to type your answers to all three questions.

-Each scenario is graded by a different CASPer-reviewer.
+A different Casper reviewer grades each scenario.
 Each reviewer assigns it a score from one to nine.
-It is completely unknown how exactly they assign those scores.
+It is entirely unknown how exactly they give those scores.
 As part of your application, your overall scores get sent to the schools you apply for, not to you.

 Why don’t I get my scores?

 Good question.
-Altius Assessments, which runs the test, does not provide any information about why test results are not released to students.
+Altius Assessments, which runs the test, does not explain why you don’t get your test results.

-This has probably been the most pertinent question about the CASPer test since its inception.
+Since its inception, this has probably been the most pertinent question about the Casper test.

-Answers have ranged from “there is no need to study for it” to “you’ve got to invest thousands in CASPer-preparation courses”.
-The former is not recommended since most applicants are not used to completing timed situational-judgment tests like the CASPer.
-The latter is also not recommended since there are a lot of companies out there who claim to be CASPer experts, which doesn’t make much sense given the limited feedback test-takers get on their performance.
-These companies also charge hefty fees, which further propagates socioeconomic disparities in professional school admissions.
+Answers have ranged from “there is no need to study for it” to “you’ve got to invest thousands in Casper-preparation courses.”
+We don’t recommend the former since most applicants are not used to completing timed situational-judgment tests like the Casper.
+The latter is also not recommended since there are a lot of companies out there who claim to be Casper experts, which doesn’t make much sense given the limited feedback test-takers get on their performance.
+These companies also charge hefty fees, further propagating socioeconomic disparities in professional school admissions.

-PrepMatch is the first-ever peer-to-peer CASPer preparation platform and it is completely free.
+Yes.
+PrepMatch is the first peer-to-peer Casper preparation platform, and it is entirely free.

-Motivated by the lack of free preparation resources for the CASPer, PrepMatch was developed by a group of Canadian resident physicians, medical students, and pre-meds very recently.
-It has been used for this year’s Canadian professional school admission cycles for medicine, nursing, and other programs and has been received with widespread praise and admiration.
+PrepMatch was recently developed by a group of Canadian resident physicians, medical students, and pre-meds.
+It has been used for this year’s Canadian professional school admission cycles for medicine, nursing, and other programs and has received widespread praise and admiration.
 Now the group behind PrepMatch wants to spread its mission beyond the borders of Canada to the US.

 The way PrepMatch works is quite simple.
-You complete your desired number of CASPer-like scenarios, either timed or untimed, and have the option to get them reviewed by other users online.
-To get your answers reviewed, you have to review other users’ answers yourself.
-This is a fairness mechanism that ensures the more answers you review, the more feedback you get yourself.
-The feedback you provide is also subject to being rated, and the algorithm helps match users who provide high-quality feedback with one another.
+You complete your desired number of Casper-like scenarios, either timed or untimed, and have the option to get them reviewed by other users online.
+You have to review other users’ answers yourself to get your answers checked.
+This fairness mechanism ensures that the more answers you review, the more feedback you get yourself.
+The feedback you provide is also subject to being rated, and the algorithm helps match users who provide high-quality input with one another.